-Fig. 6 - THE RATING BELOW SIGNIFIES THE LEVEL OF SUSCEPTIBILITY TO ML/TF RISK.
+Fig. 6 - THE RATING BELOW SIGNIFIES THE LEVEL OF SUSCEPTIBILITY

+TO ML/TF RISK:

 The Level of Definition / Likelihood Susceptibility to ML/TF Risk HIGH Probably occurs several times per year.
-Assessment on the risk (Almost Certain) factors indicates that the firm is highly vulnerable and there is a high chance of ML/TF occurring in this area of business operations.
+Assessment on the risk factors (Almost Certain) indicates that the firm is highly vulnerable and there is a high chance of ML/TF occurring in this area of business operations.
 MEDIUM Probably occurs once per year.
-Assessment on the risk factor (Possible) indicates that the firm is moderately/fairly vulnerable and there is a possibility of ML/TF occurring in this area of business operations.
+Assessment on the risk factor indicates that (Possible) the firm is moderately/fairly vulnerable and there is a possibility of ML/TF occurring in this area of business operations.
 LOW Unlikely to occur but not impossible.
-Assessment on the risk (Unlikely) factor indicates that the firm is less vulnerable and there is a low chance of ML/TF occurring in this area of business operations.
+Assessment on the risk factor (Unlikely) indicates that the firm is less vulnerable and there is a low chance of ML/TF occurring in this area of business operations.

-19.4.6.
-The Commission requires law firms, at a minimum, to place clients, products/services, transactions, delivery channels and client geographical location into one of three risk categories i.e., Low Risk, Medium Risk or High Risk13.
+19.4.5 The Commission requires accounting firms, at a minimum, to place clients, products, services, transactions, delivery channels and client geographical location into one of three risk categories (i.e., Low Risk, Medium Risk or High Risk12).